 Hire from Lithuania

 Hiring employees in Lithuania can be a great investment for global employers.
-Not only do Lithuanian workers have the skills and experience necessary to complete challenging tasks in the workplace, but they can also be a cost-effective and talented alternative to workers in places like the US, UK, or Canada.
+Not only do Lithuanian workers have the skills and experience necessary to complete challenging tasks in the workplace, they can also be a cost-effective and talented alternative to workers in places like the US, UK, or Canada.
 All of these factors contribute to making Lithuania an attractive destination for hiring employees.

 The cost of hiring an employee in Lithuania depends on several factors, including the size of the company, industry sector, and location.
 Generally speaking, employers should expect to pay an average of €1,900 per month for full-time Lithuanian employees depending on their skill level.